-Once you are onboard the airline and find your seat you can wipe the armrests, table, remote control and anything else you might touch.
-You can also use this wipes when you are visiting the toilets to clean up the handles and toilet flush before touching them.
+Once you are onboard the airline and find your seat you can wipe the armrests, table, remote control, and anything else you might touch.
+You can also use these wipes when you are visiting the toilets to clean up the handles and toilet flush before touching them.

 If you have any other tricks or tips please share them in the comments. 🙂